 representative for foreign affairs.

-as no Russian law prevented the delivery from being made at
+wrong as no Russian law prevented the delivery from being made

 "The ship went to Syria as there was nothing illegal in

 reaching its originally intended destination," he said.

 In October, Russia and China vetoed a western

 European-led resolution on Syria that threatened sanctions for

 the bloodshed the U.N. says has killed 5,000 people, Russia

 tabled a new draft resolution last month.